-- Step 1 Self-Disclosure An accommodation process is initiated by completion of a Reiss-Davis Disability Accommodation Application, which can be found on the Inclusion Office website.
-E-mail the completed application to the Inclusion Director. - Step 2 Documentation Documentation that is dated to no more than three years prior to the class start date is required from a qualified/certified diagnosing professional.
-If the documentation is older than three years, the student should consult with the Inclusion Director. - Step 3 Accommodation Negotiation The Graduate School is committed to providing equal access to the doctoral program; however, access does not assume equal result.
-Once the documentation is received, the Inclusion Director will discuss the request with the student in person or by telephone.
-Be aware that requests for modifications to the academic environment may not fundamentally alter an educational program. - Step 4 Communication Faculty member(s) and the student will be notified of the agreed upon accommodation(s) in writing. - Step 5 Complaints/Grievances If there is a problem with (1) the requested accommodation(s); (2) obtaining the agreed upon accommodation(s); (3) the classroom environment; or (4) other difficulties, the student should consult with the Inclusion Director.
+- Step 1 Self-Disclosure The accommodation process is initiated by contacting the Accommodations Director.
+Students are required to complete a Reiss-Davis Disability Accommodation Request application, which can be found on the Accommodations Office web page and emailed to the Accommodations Director. - Step 2 Documentation Documentation of the disability that is dated to no more than three years prior to the class start date is required from a qualified/certified diagnosing professional.
+If the documentation is older than three years, the student should consult with the Accommodations Director. - Step 3 Accommodation Negotiation Once the Disability Accommodation Request and documentation is received, the Accommodations Director will meet with the student in person or by telephone to review the request and determine reasonable accommodations.
+Be aware that requests for modifications to the academic environment may not fundamentally alter an educational program.
+The Reiss-Davis Graduate School is committed to providing equal access to the doctoral program; however, access does not ensure equal academic outcomes. - Step 4 Communication Faculty member(s) and the student will be notified of the agreed upon accommodation(s) in writing.
+NOTE: Information regarding your disability and resulting accommodation(s) is confidential and released strictly on a need-to-know basis to those providing accommodations. - Step 5 Complaints/Grievances If there is a problem with (1) the requested accommodation(s); (2) obtaining the agreed upon accommodation(s); (3) the classroom environment; or (4) other difficulties, the student should consult with the Accommodations Director.

-NOTE: Information regarding a disability and resulting accommodation(s) is confidential and released strictly on a need to know basis to those providing accommodations.
+NOTE: Information regarding a disability and resulting accommodation(s) is confidential, in accordance with FERPA regulations, and released strictly on a need-to-know basis to those providing accommodations.